open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

 #### Duplicate Data

-The client has to know in edge cases (such as reconnections, network interruptions, etc.) whether recently provided data was delivered and whether an acknowledgment was received or not.
-Therefore, the client will typically choose to re-send such data to guarantee delivery, which may result in duplicate data on the server side.
+In edge cases (e.g. on reconnections, network interruptions, etc) the client has no way of knowing if recently sent data was delivered if no acknowledgement was received yet.
+The client will typically choose to re-send such data to guarantee delivery, which may result in duplicate data on the server side.
 This is a deliberate choice and is considered to be the right tradeoff for telemetry data.

 ## Future Versions and Interoperability

 OTLP will evolve and change over time.
-Future versions of OTLP must be designed and implemented in a way to ensure that clients and servers that implement different versions of OTLP can interoperate and exchange telemetry data.
+Future versions of OTLP must be designed and implemented in a way that ensures that clients and servers that implement different versions of OTLP can interoperate and exchange telemetry data.
 Old clients must be able to talk to new servers and vice versa.
 Suppose new versions of OTLP introduce new functionality that cannot be understood and supported by nodes implementing